 - Whisk eggs and evaporated milk.
 Pour over the croissant sausage mixture.
 Cover with plastic wrap and refrigerate for 8 hours or overnight.

-- The next day remove casserole from refrigerator.
+- The next day remove casserole from refrigerator 30 minutes prior to baking.
 Preheat oven to 350 degrees.
 Remove plastic wrap.
 Sprinkle the top of the casserole with shredded Gruyère cheese.
 Bake uncovered 45 minutes or until golden brown.

 - Let stand 10 minutes before serving.